lsfratel/webspark/README.md

 WebSpark provides a `SchemaPlugin` for validating data from the request context using an `Schema`.
 This plugin can validate any data accessible through the context object, such as the request body, query parameters, or path parameters.

 The plugin reads a value from the view context using `prop`.
-If that value is callable, it is invoked with `args` to obtain the data.
+If that value is callable, it raises `ValueError`.
 The data is then validated using the provided `schema`.
 If validation succeeds, the validated data is injected into the handler's keyword arguments.
-If validation fails, an HTTPException with status code 400 is raised.
+If validation fails, an `HTTPException` with status code 400 is raised.

 You can apply the SchemaPlugin using the `@apply` decorator from `webspark.utils.decorators`: